FAQ’S Bangor Bursaries

 Am I eligible for the Bangor Bursary?

-If you are a registered UK / EU student on a full-time undergraduate course, liable to pay the £9,000 tuition fee or the £7,300 for a HND course and your taxable household income is below £40,000 you may be entitled to the Bangor Bursary.
-Students from Wales are not eligible if they are a 2018 entrant.
+If you are a registered UK / EU student on a full-time undergraduate course, liable to pay the £9,000 tuition fee and your taxable household income is below £40,000 you may be entitled to the Bangor Bursary.
+Students from Wales who started their studies during or after September 2018 are not eligible.

 Do I need to apply for the Bangor Bursary?

 UK students do not need to complete any additional forms.
-If you are an EU student please ensure that you have completed and returned a EU18B to the Student Finance EU Team.
+If you are an EU student please ensure that you have completed and returned a EU19B to the Student Finance EU Team.

 How much am I entitled to?